EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 == Upgrade Notice ==

+= 5.0.4 =
+* Update SSL conditional in main plugin file
+* Added mcrypt module check, for API encryption
+* Conditionally loaded scripts and styles in admin ( prevent conflicts )
+* Included NONCE security checks on form submissions ( helps prevent CSRF and other attacks )
+* Added proper update task function to add missing settings to the options page ( prevents undefined variables for new settings )

 = 4.5 =
 * Added reCAPTCHA support to prevent bots and spammers from submitting forms
 * Split settings page into three seperate sections